 Dr. Companion has also worked extensively as a food and livelihood security consultant to international humanitarian aid organizations.
 She has worked in Haiti and extensively across Africa in countries such as Malawi, Mozambique, Angola, South Africa, Ethiopia, Egypt, and Somalia with organizations that include Save the Children - US, USAID, Counterpart International, FEWSNET, International Relief and Development, and Global Food and Nutrition, Inc. Her current work in this area focuses on the expansion of food security indicators to increase local sensitivity to food crisis triggers and the impact of disaster-fueled migration on female street food vendors.

 She is the co-chair of the Natural Hazard Mitigation Association's International Activities Committee.

 Companion, Michèle.
 September 2012.
 "Urban and Peri-Urban Cultivation in Northern Mozambique: Impacts on Food Security among Female Street Food Vendors."
 Journal of Applied Social Science 6: 149-164.

 Companion, Michèle.
-Forthcoming Spring 2013.
-"Obesogenic Cultural Drift and Nutritional Transition: Identifying Barriers to Healthier Food Consumption in Urban Native American Populations."
-Journal of Applied Social Science.
+March 2013.
+"Obesogenic Cultural Drift and Nutritional Transition: Identifying arriers to Healthier Food Consumption in Urban Native American Populations."
+Journal of Applied Social Science 7(1): 80-94.